All about Virgin Media broadband

 Virgin Media broadband coverage and speed

-The first step to finding a Virgin broadband deal is checking availability in your location.
+If you are a new customer, looking to switch to Virgin, the first step to finding a Virgin broadband deal is checking availability in your location.

 This is important because, sadly, Virgin is not available to everyone.
 Virgin operates its own network and does not have quite the same reach as ISPs which use the BT Openreach network.
 Coverage varies all over the country, and even if other homes in the same town can get Virgin services it does not necessarily mean you will too.
 This doesn't however have much of an impact on installation times, which come in at a fairly standard 2-3 weeks.
 Check out our guide to find out more about Virgin Media installation times.

 To make this easy Broadband Genie has a postcode checker.
 Enter your postcode and we’ll check a national database of exchanges and filter the results by area.
-Alternatively you can use our guide and cable checker to see if Virgin broadband is in your area.
+Alternatively, you can use our guide and cable checker to see if Virgin broadband is in your area.

-You'll also need to complete a credit check to get a Virgin broadband service.
+New customers will also need to complete a credit check to get a Virgin broadband service.
 Otherwise, have a look at deals without a credit check.

 Virgin Media broadband speed